Recent updates to the Caffeine platform, newest first.

 After each successful build, Caffeine now removes any generated images that are no longer used in your app's code, and compresses the remaining ones — keeping your app lean without any extra steps from you.
 See How Caffeine Generates Images for Your App.

-You can now redeploy your live app and permanently erase all of its data in one step, useful when you need to reset the app completely from a fresh state.
+You can now redeploy your currently live version and permanently erase all of its data in one step — useful for cleaning up test data on your live app before announcing it to real users.
 See Publishing and Sharing Your App.

 Chat attachments and file management — March 19, 2026